spruceid/ssx/.changeset/wild-planes-shout.md

 This is an optional configuration and the default values are: `nonce: '/ssx-nonce'`, `login: '/ssx-login'`, `logout: '/ssx-logout'`.
 It isn't necessary to override all of them, you can only override one of them.

 ## @spruceid/ssx-server changes:
-This now accepts the endpoint configuration when instantiating the middlewares as follows:
+This now accepts the routes configuration when instantiating the middlewares as follows:
 ```
 const expressMiddleware = SSXExpressMiddleware(ssx, {
     nonce: '/ssx-custom-nonce',